benfixit/catholic_hymnbook/content/happy-indeed-is-the-man.md

 ---
 id: 135
-title: Happy Indeed is the Man
+title: Happy Indeed is the Man (Psalm 1)
 ---

 _Chorus:_